Flagship case study

 Map, record, task, and reporting layers stay separate.

 TraverseOps architecture diagram Field, supervisor, and admin roles work inside a public sample-data boundary.
 Asset imports feed a registry, the registry feeds the map workspace, and selected assets connect inspections, work orders, and reports.
-PUBLIC APP / SAMPLE DATA BOUNDARY USER ROLES Crew / supervisor Admin review paths ASSET IMPORTS Registry records IDs, status, areas MAP LAYER Selected asset Filters and panels INSPECTIONS Field notes Condition history WORK ORDERS Assigned work Priority and owner REPORTS Admin view Open work Import status
+PUBLIC APP USER ROLES Crew / supervisor Admin review paths ASSET IMPORTS Registry records IDs, status, areas MAP LAYER Selected asset Filters and panels INSPECTIONS Field notes Condition history WORK ORDERS Assigned work Priority and owner REPORTS Admin view Open work Import status

 08 / Data model